Habitat Value

 purple Chinese houses

 A striking form of a native annual wildflower found in open woodlands in much of California.
 The open lipped flowers are stacked in tiers, and said to look pagoda-like.
-In this Sierra form from Tuolumne County, the upper and lower lips are dark purple with a light central patch with scarlet nectar guides.
 This charming woodlander is best in bright shade, in edges and openings, or under oaks, where it blooms from mid spring to early summer.
 Grows around 2 ft. by 2 ft.
 When happy it will reseed and those seedlings will require no irrigation.
 A bee and butterfly favorite.

 Cornus glabrata